ibm-ai-education/watson-tone-analyzer-nlu-lab/README.md

 1.2.6 Click on **View Credentials**

 1.2.7 Click on the icon to copy the credentials to the clipboard and then save them in a text file on your Desktop (or some other convenient location).
-You'll need the **apikey** value later in the lab.
+You'll need the **apikey** and the service **url** value later in the lab.
 ![api_key](images/ss5.png)

 ### 1.3 Create an instance of the Watson Natural Language Understanding Service